Adding data to a project

 - Click Files on the Find and add data pane.
 You can filter by searching for asset names.
 Click the top entry in the list to select all assets.

-- From and ACTIONS menu, choose Add as data asset.
+- From the ACTIONS menu, choose Add as data asset.

 From the Files pane, you can select files and then click the ACTIONS menu to do these actions: